AnkanPankan/Uchievements/README.md

 Uchievements is an open-source achievement plugin (similiary to RetroAchievements) for Wii U. Made for the console instead of for an emulator, Uchievements adds trophies/achievements to Wii U games (with the support of the community) to give your games that extra spice and playtime they deserve.

-# Installation

-There are currently no available versions.

 ## Plans

 - Trophy levels connected to your nintendo network (or pretendo).